 The brownie layer for these snicker brownies

-- Please use the double-boiler method for chocolate and butter if you are new to baking.
+- Please use the double-boiler method to melt chocolate and butter if you are new to baking.

 - Sift the dry ingredients for the brownies to get a nice, consistent, and airy batter.